 Concentration of Credit Risk - Financial instruments that potentially subject us to a significant concentration of credit risk consist of cash.
 The Company maintains its cash balances with one major commercial bank, JPMorgan Chase Bank.
 The balances are insured by the Federal Deposit Insurance Corporation (the "FDIC") up to \$250,000.
-As a result, as of December 31, 2017, \$5.7 million of our cash balances was not covered by the FDIC.
-As of December 31, 2016 we had \$9.4 million in cash on-hand, of which approximately \$9.1 million was not covered by the FDIC.
+As a result, as of December 31, 2019, approximately \$20.2 million of our cash balance was not covered by the FDIC.
+As of December 31, 2018, we had approximately \$1.0 million in cash on-hand, of which approximately \$0.8 million was not covered by the FDIC.
 To date, the Company has not incurred any losses on its cash balances.

-Long Lived Assets - Our long lived assets consist of furniture, fixtures and equipment, and a technology license.
-Long lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Long-Lived Assets - Our long-lived assets consist of furniture, fixtures and equipment, leasehold improvements and right-of-use operating assets.
+Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of the asset is measured by a comparison of the asset's carrying amount to the estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.